strongbox/strongbox-docs/Cron-Tasks.md

 ### How To Execute The Cron Tests

 The cron tests are not executed by default when the project is built.
-They are only executed only under a special Spring active profile which is defined in the [`@CronTaskTest`](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/test/java/org.carlspring.strongbox.cron/context/CronTaskTest.java) annotation:
+They are only executed only under a special Maven profile which is triggered using the `-Dintegration-tests` build option.
+The Maven profile can be enabled like this:

-    @IfProfileValue(name = "spring.profiles.active", values = { "integration-tests" })

-All cron tests need to be marked with this annotation.

-The Spring profile can be enabled like this:

-    mvn clean install -Dspring.profiles.active=integration-tests
+    mvn clean install -Dintegration.tests

 ### How To Create A New Cron Job